 Other Linux Variants

 Being able to connect a monitor via USB obviously increases the number of monitors you can have, and provides a useful upgrade path where existing ports are limited.
-By adding a USB 3 hub, it should be possible to connect many screens to a single laptop.
+By adding a USB 3 hub, and more adapters, it should be possible to connect many screens to a single laptop.

 I didn’t use a hub, but had three monitors connected and running fine: one via the USB to HDMI adapter, another directly to the laptop’s HDMI port, and third, older monitor to the VGA port.
-All were different resolutions, and all worked fine together.
+All were different resolutions, and it all worked.

 This article is simply a record of a procedure carried out on my laptop.
 No guarantee or assurance of any kind is provided that the same procedure will work for you.